DenisCarriere/geocoder/docs/results.rst

 A **Work** is **In Progress** to support multiple results (you will find which providers support this feature on the `README file <https://github.com/DenisCarriere/geocoder/blob/master/README.md>`_).

+If you would like to contribute and extend your favorite provider, please refer to the :ref:`Refactoring guide <wip_guide>`

 Simply add *maxRows* in your query:

 .. code-block:: python